SysKitTeam/docs-point/governance-and-automation/lifecycle-management/lifecycle-management.md

 ## Overdue Tasks

 In case you missed the opportunity to decide what to do with the inactive resource, SysKit Point automatically changes the status of all uncompleted Lifecycle Management tasks to **Overdue**.
-You can find them on the My Tasks screen under the Completed Lifecycle Management view.
 You can find them on the **My Tasks screen** under the Completed Lifecycle Management view.

 ![My Tasks &#x2013; Overdue tasks](../../.gitbook/assets/lifecycle-management_overdue-tasks.png)